 \section{Introduction}

-The robust domain of attraction of interest in this paper is a set of states from which the system will finally approach the equilibrium while never breaching a specified state constraint regardless of the actual perturbation.
-Estimating it is a fundamental task in dynamical system analysis such as the analysis of power systems \cite{abu1981} and turbulence phenomena in fluid dynamics \cite{baggett1997}.
+A robust domain of attraction of interest in this paper is a set of states from which the system will finally approach an equilibrium while never breaching a specified state constraint regardless of the actual perturbation.
+Computing it is a fundamental task in the analysis of dynamical systems such as power systems \cite{abu1981} and turbulence phenomena in fluid dynamics \cite{baggett1997}.